Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • Eventually wear out your air conditioner much sooner.

 Leveling an air conditioner pad takes experience.
-It’s typically not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
+It’s usually not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Fire & Ice HVAC a call at 703-595-4157.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give Fire & Ice HVAC a call at 703-595-4157.
+We’ll check your air conditioner for any damage and then determine the best way to level it.